 Our breast surgeons practice at Stony Brook’s Carol M. Baldwin Breast Care Center, which in 2012 was granted a full three-year accreditation by the National Accreditation Program for Breast Centers (NAPBC).
 The NAPBC is a new program administered by the American College of Surgeons, and our breast center is the first in New York State to gain this quality-assurance designation.
 We also have satellite offices in Hampton Bays and Smithtown.

 Established in 1993, our multidisciplinary breast center was the first of its kind in Suffolk County, and it still is the only one of its kind in our region.
-See video interview with Dr. Brian J. O'Hea, chief of breast surgery and director of the Carol M. Baldwin Breast Care Center, talking about our Breast Surgery Service and the recent achievement of our NAPBC accreditation.
+See video interview with Dr. Brian J. O'Hea, chief of breast surgery and director of the Carol M. Baldwin Breast Care Center, talking about our service and the achievement of our NAPBC accreditation.

 The Division’s faculty plays an important role in the education of Stony Brook medical students and general surgery residents, training tomorrow's physicians and surgeons to provide the best care to women with breast cancer and other breast diseases, as well as patients with other forms of cancer.
 With regard to research, the Division also provides patients with the opportunity to participate in clinical trials that offer them the only local access to newly developed treatment options.

 Together, the clinical and academic strengths of the Division of Breast and Oncologic Surgery form the foundation of our continued success in achieving the excellence expected of us in our diverse programs of patient care, education, research, and community service.